 Wham Episode: The events on December 3rd basically cover this, although the rainy days after saving Rise are just as big, if not nearly as emotional.

-What an Idiot: In-universe; Adachi stops just short of outright saying it, but he clearly has this reaction if the Protagonist destroys the only piece of evidence tying him to the murders in the Accomplice Ending.
+What an Idiot: In-universe; The murderer stops just short of outright saying it, but clearly has this reaction if the Protagonist destroys the only piece of evidence tying him to the murders in the Accomplice Ending.
+Making a couple of wrong choices can even get them to say 'what an asshole.'

 In the first scene of the Strength S-Link, if you join the basketball club, your choices at one point are "Help out" or "Be an ass and leave".

-In The Golden, you have the choice to become Adachi's accomplice in his new Social Link.
-Doing so gives you a new bad ending, the Accomplice Ending.
+In The Golden, you have the choice to become Adachi's accomplice.
+Doing so earns you a new bad ending, the Accomplice Ending.

 In the original Persona 4, there are no major repercussions for dating all possible love interests.
-In the Golden rerelease, you'll be forced to reject every girl but one on Valentine's Day, and the tearful scenes that ensue will make you feel like a terrible person.
+In the Golden rerelease, you'll be forced to reject every girl but one on Valentine's Day, and the tearful scenes that ensue should probably make you feel like a terrible person.

-For the normal ending, the entrance to Adachi's dungeon, Magatsu Inaba, is in the same Room Full of Crazy area where the protagonist and his friends first head to in the Midnight Channel.
+For the normal ending, the entrance to the killer's dungeon, is in the same Room Full of Crazy area where the protagonist and his friends first head to in the Midnight Channel.

-Izanami's dungeon is where the protagonist experienced his short, easily forgotten dream sequence at the very beginning of the game.
+If you get the True Ending, Izanami's dungeon is where the protagonist experienced his short, easily forgotten dream sequence at the very beginning of the game.
+This example is lampshaded in the game.

 You Look Familiar: Quite a few random people's models are reused either from Persona 3 or within other social links.
 One noticeable example is that a group of bullies from Chie's s-link appear as "reporters" wanting to sensationalize the death of a guest at the Amagi Inn in Yukiko's.